alyssa-nicole-tech/alyssanicoletech-cyberstar/README.md

 I am Alyssa Nicole.
 I use a multi-disciplinary foundation in Applied Graduate Research, Cognitive Science, UX Design, Python-Programming Language, Natural Language Processing, and Machine Learning Applications to think in layers of LLM inference.
 I use Python programs as connectors, Transformers as engines, and data as curriculum for Transformer training.
-My repositories are for housing training pipelines and metrics on specified LLM use cases.
-The use cases are centered on optimal LLM inference given complex patterns in human language i.e satire, irony, nuance, vagueness, ambiguity, sarcasm & mixed sentiment.
+My GitHub is for housing LLM training pipelines and metrics on use cases.

-A Snapshot of my General LLM Pipeline
+A Snapshot of my LLM Pipeline

 Phase 1: Data Engineering